standard-crypto/ENS-Guilds/README.md

 ```

 Implementations check how much the `claimant` must pay to mint the given `tag` for the given guild, returning the info
-on what token type must be paid, how much, and where payment should be routed.
+on what token type must be paid (`address(0)` for ETH), how much, and where payment should be routed.

 The simple `FlatFeePolicy` deployed by the ENSGuilds project should work for most cases, as it covers both free and paid
 mints and allows only the Guild admin to set or update their specific Guild's fee amount.